 In this article, I’m going to teach you about one of my favorite tools to building wealth called Individual Retirement Accounts “IRAs”.

-This information will not only help you secure your own financial future but also the financial futures of your loved ones as well.
+This information will not only help you secure your own financial future, but the financial futures of your loved ones as well.

-So if you want to retire wealthy, and you don’t want to die while working on TPS reports, typing on a keyboard in a cubicle, then read this article.
+So if you want to retire wealthy, and you don’t want to die typing on a keyboard in a cubicle, then read this article.

 Before I start, if you live in the United States and you need interest-free funding, check out my company fundmebff.com